Michael Huey (American football)

-Michael Huey (born September 28, 1988) is an American football offensive guard who is currently a free agent.
-He played college football at the University of Texas and attended Kilgore High School in Kilgore, Texas.
-He has been a member of the San Diego Chargers, Seattle Seahawks, Arizona Rattlers, Washington Redskins and Atlanta Falcons.
+Michael Huey (born September 28, 1988) is an American former professional football offensive guard.
+He played college football at the University of Texas.
+He was a member of the Seattle Seahawks, San Diego Chargers, Arizona Rattlers, Washington Redskins and Atlanta Falcons.

-Early years
+Early life

-Huey played high school football for the Kilgore High School Bulldogs.
+Huey played high school football at Kilgore High School in Kilgore, Texas.
 He was named first-team 4A all-state by the Associated Press and the Texas Sports Writers Association as a senior.
 Huey was also named all-district, all-region, and district 12-4A Lineman of the Year his senior year.
 He was a starter in the 2007 U.S. Army All-American Bowl.

 College career

 Huey played football for the Texas Longhorns from 2007 to 2010.
 He appeared in 13 games at guard and on special teams as a freshman.
 He appeared in 13 games his sophomore year, starting three.
 Huey appeared in 13 games his junior year, starting nine.
 He started eight games at left guard his senior year and was a second-team Academic All-Big 12 selection.
 He was also one of four team captains for the year.